vdmrgv/emotion-styled-components/README.md

 ### Motivation

 `emotion-styled-components` is the result of thinking about how we can improve prop forwarding for the `@emotion/styled` system.
 In one of our past projects, we used the `styled-components` system where props forwarding was provided out of the box, but when we switched to `@emotion/styled` we ran into a problem where some components were generating warnings: `Invalid attribute name` then we tried to solve this problem.
-Focusing on the experience of using `styled-components`, we have implemented a solution to this problem.
+By focusing on the `styled-components` use case, we were able to solve this problem.

 ## Installation